 Our focus is treating children with developmental disabilities or delays caused by issues with their nervous system.
 Some of these children have autism spectrum disorders, behavioral or school issues or learning disabilities related to developmental disability or delay.
 We address these as part of their overall care.
 If your child is having behavioral or academic issues but does not have developmental disabilities or delays caused by issues with their nervous system, the Neurodevelopmental Program is not the right place to seek care.
 See our Refer a Patient page together with your primary care doctor for guidance on the best clinic.

 Services We Provide

 Advances in technology mean that doctors can diagnose neurodevelopmental disorders prenatally.
-Neurodevelopmental counseling has been an integral part of Seattle Children’s Prenatal Diagnosis and Treatment Program since it began in 2007.
+Neurodevelopmental counseling has been an integral part of Seattle Children’s Fetal Care and Treatment Center since it began in 2007.
 Our team of developmental pediatricians and pediatric neurologists provide comprehensive counseling to women carrying fetuses with abnormal central nervous system imaging findings.
 Conditions we identify during pregnancy include spina bifida, ventriculomegaly (enlarged ventricles in the brain), agenesis of the corpus callosum, Dandy-Walker malformation and other differences in the brain and spine.
 During prenatal consultations, we review how these conditions might affect your child’s communication, cognitive and social activities and motor development.

 The Spina Bifida clinic provides ongoing medical and developmental care to children born with spina bifida or neural tube defects from birth through 21 years of age.
 The multidisciplinary team includes experts from developmental pediatrics, neurosurgery, nutrition, orthopedics, rehabilitation medicine, urology and social work.